sbordelais-dev/citizeng/README.md

   res.send("This may have not effect!");
 });
 ```
-The following example shows how a to use the `socket.io` layer to render dynamically a service.
+The following example shows how to use the `socket.io` layer to render dynamically a service.
 ```JavaScript
 /* On client side, Emit a simple message. */ var socket = io.connect();